PichsineeWittayakotanakun/react-native-push-noti-with-FCM/README.md

 ##FCM

-- FOr now only config for android
+- For now only config for android
+- Next, will handle for iOS